Boot-Error/Sentience/content/culturalevents/fusionart.md

 profileLink="<WITHOUT HTTP:// PART>"
 +++

-Mehndi is a form of body art since the ancient times in India.
-While on the other hand, tattoos are also a form of body art which was initially popular in the west.
-The face-off between the two would definitely be a visual treat to your eyes.
-This competition invites all the artistic individuals from all around to come in the limelight by winning this face-off.
-Get ready for the battle.
+Kalachitra is the most highly anticipated art event of Sentience'19; an event celebrating the creative spirit of the youth.
+Sketching is the most efficient way of expressing yourself; its a medium that transcends words and encourages individuals to visualize and reinvent their creative ideas.
+Kalachitra aims to bring together the current generation's most artistic minds and provide them a platform to compete and get rewarded for their talents.
+The premise is simple: to represent a certain given common topic in your own art style and utilize different skills.

+## Event Criteria

-**Team size:** 2 (1 artist + 1 canvas)
+- **Team size:** 2 (1 artist + 1 canvas)

-**Time limit:** 30 min
+- **Time limit:** 30 min

-## General Rules:
+## General Rules

 -   Participants must apply in teams of 2.
--   Participants must have accompanying acquaintances to draw the tattoo/mehndi on.
+-   Participants must have accompanying acquaintances to draw.